Stool Softener Laxatives - Emollients

 The message has finally got through to the public and the medical profession that mineral oil is one of the most damaging of all laxatives.
 It robs the body of Vitamins A, D, E, K: interferes with absorption of calcium and phosphorus, and can actually lead to other diseases.

 Rudy Silva has a degree in Physics and is a Natural Nutritionist.
 He is the author of Constipation, Acne, Hemorrhoid, and Fatty Acid e-books.
-His 237 page, packed, constipation ebook can be seen at: http://www.remedies-for-constipation.com
+He writes a newsletter http://www.natural-remedies-thatwork.com/archive.html and his information on other topics can be seen at: http://www.stop-constipation.com